mihaiolteanu/mugur/README.md

 These keys can act like a normal key when tapped, but can momentarily switch to a given layer when held, for example.
 There are a lot of variants for these layer-switching keys.
-Check out the `mugur-layer-switching` or the official qmk documentation linked above.
+Check out the `mugur-doc-layer-switching` or the official qmk documentation linked above.

 Unlike the previous examples where the key definition is context aware, in this key, the first element of the key must be one of lt, to, etc. to unanbiguously